milkreator/programming/notes.md

     - how does python work exactly?  the stackmachine
       + form the basis of a simple virtual machine that executes an instruction sequence

+  * inheritance
+    - extensibility -> many ways to do sth? many targets?

+       + interfaces  .  abstract base classes

+    - sketchy.  implementation inheritance
+       + inherit from existing object to get functionality, then add new funcitonality
+       + inheriting from list, dict, etc...
+       + could get unintended behavior/side effects

+    - composition.  "is a " vs " has a" relationship
+       + car is an engine -> inheritance
+       + car has an engine ->

+    - Mixins -- modifier/behavior
+       + "Turbocharger on the engine"

+    - History on python
+       + current inheritance: "C3 linearization algorithm"
+       +

   * TODO
     - class

 #### State machines
+  * Writing down lots of comments with thoughts/assumptions/details may be useful in this project.

 ####  Functional programming